ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 according to check number 2.
 One such case would be when a certificate chain validation is performed and the chain ends in a trust anchor configured on the server.
+In this instance, the server could also be configured to not bother with known-to-be-good (i.e. administratively-vetted) leaf certificates, and only store unknown leaf certificates that chain to a known trust anchor.
 The risk of
 spamming and denial of service can be mitigated by configuring the server with all known acceptable certificates (or certificate hashes) applicable to this server.